Dry Cleaner Soil Testing

 Performing a Phase I ESA & Phase II ESA at the Same Time

 In fact, an environmental professional may not recommend performing a Phase II Subsurface Investigation at the same time as a Phase I ESA.
-For instance; another recognized environmental conditions (RECs) might not become apparent until the final stages of the Phase I Environmental Site Assessment.
+For instance; other recognized environmental conditions (RECs) might not become apparent until the final stages of the Phase I Environmental Site Assessment.
 And upon prematurely commencing the Phase 2 ESA which aims solely to test for dry cleaner contaminants, half (or more) of the Phase I ESA recommendations may be missed.
 Consequently, the Phase 2 ESA will have considerable data gaps, disqualifying it from CERCLA Innocent Landowner Liability Protection laws.

 Dry Cleaner & Gas Station Examples

 For example; during escrow for a lot with a dry cleaning business, the buyer requests to perform both Phase 1 & Phase 2 ESAs at once.
 As a result, the Phase 2 ESA fieldwork commences on Day 1, with a scope of work specifically for dry cleaner soil testing.
 However, by day 10 of the Phase 1 ESA, the environmental professional discovers a gasoline service station on-site from the year 1930.
-In such a case, the likelihood of old fuel tanks being in-place is high, along with the potential for gasoline and diesel contamination.
+In such a case, the likelihood of old fuel tanks being in place is high, along with the potential for gasoline and diesel contamination.
 However, the already-performed Phase 2 ESA fieldwork didn’t comprise a geophysical survey, nor the analysis of gasoline contaminants.

 How Dry Cleaner Contamination Happens

 Various types of dry cleaning agents have been in use since the early 1900s.
 But the most common substance is tetrachloroethylene (PCE).
 In the liquid phase, PCE and other break-down chemicals easily migrate through concrete slabs and soil layers.
 As a result, the bulk of the dry cleaning solvent passes right through the shallower soils and accumulates in deeper zones.
-And in some cases, the PCE can leach into groundwater zones, and spread in accordance with the aquifer characteristics.
+And in some cases, the PCE can leach into groundwater zones, and spread per the aquifer characteristics.

 During the vertical migration process, trace amounts of solvent will remain within the pore spaces of the dry soil layers it passes through.
-And over time, evaporation occurs causing an abundance of toxic soil vapor intrusion issues.
+Over time, evaporation occurs causing an abundance of toxic soil vapor intrusion issues.
 Consequently, shallow soil samples usually don’t yield representative data at historical dry cleaners.
 Instead, vapor phase PCE, TCE, and other volatile organic compounds are detected at higher concentrations at shallow depths.
 Ironically, fractions of the very same toxic material released into the ground evaporate and migrate right back into the breathing zone of the building.
 At this point, the vapor phase chemical remains toxic but colorless and odorless.

 Some level of a subsurface release, however slight, is a reasonable expectation at any historical dry cleaner site.
 In general, older dry cleaning facilities have a higher potential for contamination.
 This is because of the prevailing use of PCE prior to the 1990s.
 Moreover, older machinery typically lacks the secondary containment and leak-prevention features that newer devices comprise.
 Other potential pathways of PCE subsurface contamination exist in the onsite sewage and drainage system, as well as waste storage areas.
 Modern facilities can upgrade equipment with leak prevention systems and also operate using environmentally friendly solvents.
-However, it’s the historical releases of PCE that could still pose environmental concerns for landowners well into the future.
+However, it is the historical releases of PCE that could still pose environmental concerns for landowners well into the future.

 Smaller Steps in Dry Cleaner Soil Testing